lyfdomain/BRWCP/README.md

 ![Figure_111](https://user-images.githubusercontent.com/103353319/174630493-65b9feee-38f5-4a42-a511-5b715a1cc6a8.png)
 ## parameters in run_main.py are:
 #rs: restart probability for random walk, defult=0.8 \
-#rs: restart probability for random walk, defult=0.8 \
+#fr: dimensionals of low-dimensional feature of drugs, defult=500 \
-#rs: restart probability for random walk, defult=0.8 \
+#fp: dimensionals of low-dimensional feature of proteins, defult=500 \
-#rs: restart probability for random walk, defult=0.8 \
+#K: number of neighbors retained after pruning, defult=5 \
-#rs: restart probability for random walk, defult=0.8 \
+#\miu: restart probability for random walk, defult=0.8
 # Reproduce ablation experiments
 5. After step4, run without_correct.py to get tpr_list_wc, fpr_list_wc, precision list_wc, and reacll_list_wc, and save them to ./result
 6. Run only_feature.py to get tpr_list_of, fpr_list_of, precision list_of, and reacll_list_of, and save them to ./result